This is what happens to the flowers the royals are given on engagements

 The exact number of bouquets gifted to the royal family each year is not known, but it could well be near a thousand!

-The Queen, Prince Charles and Camilla, and the Duke and Duchess of Cambridge and Sussex carried out hundreds of official engagements last year.
+The Queen, Prince Charles and Camilla, and the Duke and Duchess of Cambridge and Sussex carried out hundreds of official engagements each year.

 And on each of these occasions, the members of royal family are often gifted with a bunch of flowers on arrival – or many if they stop to speak to members of the public during the day!